Skip to main content

 2. Remove the filter.
 The filter is located either in the base grille or inside the refrigerator compartment.

 3. Dispense water with the filter removed.
-If the water flow noticeably increases, the filter is either clogged or incorrectly installed.
-A clogged filter will need to be replaced in order to correct the low flow.
+If the water flow noticeably increases, the filter is clogged or incorrectly installed.
+A clogged filter will need to be replaced to correct the low flow.

 Is the water filter installed correctly?